drulabs/popular-movies/README.md

 ## Additional features
 Apart from the rubric, the app has following additional features
-- The api loads 20 results at a time, this app has a **LOAD MORE** functionaity, which loads further results into the recycler view.
+- The api loads 20 videos at a time, this app has a **LOAD MORE** functionaity, which loads further videos into the recycler view.
 The load more button gets visible when recycler view reaches bottom.
 - Used Coordinator layout and Nested scroll view.
 The Mockup looked like a coordinator layout.
-- Spinner at the toolbar makes api calls every time the selection changes, this resets the number of movies to default 20 results.
-More results can be loaded using the **LOAD MORE** feature.
+- Spinner at the toolbar makes api calls every time the selection changes, this resets the number of movies to default 20 videos.
+More videos can be loaded using the **LOAD MORE** feature.
 - As many linter issues resolved as possible, some classes that are used by libraries show unused, hence left those.
 Lint rules needs to be updated.